doanbactam/ai-chatbot/docs/AI_PROVIDERS_README.md

 ### Provider Status

-Use the "AI Providers Status" button in the chat header to:
+You can check provider configuration status by:
-- Check which providers are properly configured
+- Reviewing your environment variables
-- View model availability and capabilities
+- Testing model availability through the model selector
-- Get configuration instructions
+- Checking console logs for configuration errors

 ### Capability-Based Features